biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 Let's say we want to subset this dataframe so it only contains diamonds that cost over \$1,000, and only shows the columns `carat`, `cut`, and `price`.

-Without using pipes, we could start by selecting the columns of interest with the [`select()`](https://dplyr.tidyverse.org/reference/select.html) function, and saving the output in a new dataframe `diamonds_simple`:
+Without using pipes, we could start by selecting the columns of interest with the [`select()`](https://dplyr.tidyverse.org/reference/select.html) function, and saving the output in a new dataframe called `diamonds_simple`:

 <div class="highlight">